PhilippeLeopoldie/precourseDotNet/README.md

 # precourseDotNet
-Following the SALT pretrainng courses for .Net Bootcamp
+Following the SALT pretraining courses for .Net Bootcamp